CSR and Compliance Management System

 With overseas affiliates, we induce more activated efforts in this area with interviews of, and regular reports from, each of the affiliates and consequent follow-up actions.

-We have the “Regulations for Risk Management” in place in order properly to manage various risks and to maintain and improve our corporate value.
+We have the “Regulations for Risk Management” in place in order to properly manage various risks and to maintain and improve our corporate value.
 The solution is structured with Risk Management Committee, which addresses overall management risks, and subordinate subcommittees for crisis management, compliance management, disclosure, information security, export security, environment and quality, which address issues in each of specific areas.
 The Internal Audit Office audits these efforts and we ensure continuous improvements.

-■ Establishment of Crisis-Management System
+Establishment of Crisis-Management Solution